List of chairmen of the State Great Khural

 This article contains the list of chairmen of the State Great Khural of Mongolia.

 The post of Chairman of the State Great Khural officially existed in Mongolia twice.
 First time in the Bogd Khanate of Mongolia from 1914 to 1919, as the Chairman of the State Upper Khural, during which the post was only held by Prime Minister Tögs-Ochiryn Namnansüren.
 The second time, in Mongolia since 1992, after the establishment of a unicameral State Great Khural.

-Currently, the post is held by Deputy Chairman Jadambyn Bat-Erdene since the resignation of Dashzegviin Amarbayasgalan on 12 November 2025.
+Currently, the post is held by Sandagiin Byambatsogt since 3 April 2026.